Current teaching activities at Spencer Street Studio

 Most people that I have taught seem to think that they need to learn to draw before they can create something they might consider a finished art work.

 Learning to draw is a discipline that takes many hours of dedication, trial and error, exploring different techniques.
 I was taught to draw in a very logical and practical manner, using the point and line technique.
 This has underpinned everything that I have done as an artist.
-From time to time, I run a structured drawing programme based on this technique.
-Anyone interested in finding out more can contact me at the above address.

 What I try to do as a teacher is to enable students to combine learning skills with developing ideas and to make finished pieces of work.